josephbwalters/josephbwalters/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on automating development and QA processes @ Medecision.

+- 🌱 I’m currently learning AWS, docker, and kubernetes.

+- ⚡ Fun fact: Teaching others is the best way to learn.

+- 💬 Ask me about RoR, VueJS, Test Automation, Git, Vim, Data Models, and ☕

 <!--
 **josephbwalters/josephbwalters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.